frequently asked questions

-Chi Omega is the largest women’s fraternal organization in the world with over 375,000 initiates and a national GPA of 3.38.
-In addition, one in four sorority women is a Chi Omega.
-Founded in 1895 at the University of Arkansas, Chi Omega has grown to 181 collegiate chapters, including our very own
+Chi Omega is the largest women’s fraternal organization in the world with over 380,000 initiates with 1 in 4 sorority women being a Chi Omega.
+Founded in 1895 at the University of Arkansas, Chi Omega has grown to 181 collegiate chapters, including our very own chapter!

 Check out our Chi Omega national website to see what our sisters are doing all over the country.

 Founding: April 5, 1895, at the University of Arkansas

 Colors: Cardinal + Straw

 National Philanthropy: Make-A-Wish Foundation

 "Even though we were very young, we were a sincere group of young women who had very definite ideas . . . of what an intelligently trained woman could do in society."

 Founder, Jobelle Holocombe